temporalio/replay-demo-2023/README.md

 # Replay Demo

 Presented by @yiminc at Replay 2023.
-Code written by @yiminc and @Alex-Tideman.
+Code by @yiminc and @Alex-Tideman.

 ## Setup server locally using single binary:
 ```shell